NeuromatchAcademy/course-content/_sources/tutorials/Schedule/daily_schedules.md

 # General schedule

+### _This page refers to the course schedule of NMA-CN 2021.
+We will update the new program as soon as possible._

 ## Course overview
 * Week 0 (Optional)
     * Asynchronous: Python Workshop Part 1 for students + Mandatory TA training for **ALL TAS**